Pejomi/AI-exam/README.md

 We have used the following data sets in this project:

 - **Traffic accident in UK data set**: The data set contains information about car accidents in the UK.
 [Link to the data set](https://www.kaggle.com/datasets/tsiaras/uk-road-safety-accidents-and-vehicles?select=Accident_Information.csv)
-- **Traffic sign images data set**: we use some pictures founded on google to train our model to recognize traffic signs.
+- **Traffic sign images data set**: All images related to generating synthetic traffic sign data were scraped from google.
 - **Wiki pages**: We have used the Wikipedia API to get information about traffic signs and road safety.
 - **PDFs**: We have used pdfs from the UK government and European Union to get information about road safety and traffic accidents.
 (See the folder ```llm/data/lib/pdf```)